ndugu-nelson/AI-and-Machine-Learning-Educational-Projects-and-Resources/README.md

-# **Professional Certification Projects**
+# **Machine Learning Projects**
-This repository contains a collection of projects completed as part of various professional certifications.
-These projects are essential for mastering or enhancing skills in data analysis, machine learning, and other data science-related tasks.
+This repository showcases a selection of projects designed for teaching Machine Learning through a product-based approach.
+Each project emphasizes hands-on learning by tackling real-life scenarios, which is integral to mastering data analysis, machine learning, and other data science skills.
+These projects are crafted to enhance practical knowledge and build expertise in the field.

 ### **Overview:**